darialasecka/AstroWeather/README.md

 <img src="images/SunInfo.png" width="300px"> <img src="images/MoonInfo.png" width="300px">

 ## Preferences
 In prefences user can enter coordinates of the place he want to see weather and sun and moon calculations of.
 In the first screen he can also choose time how frequently information will be refreshed.
 In the second one He can choose location by writing in city name.
 All added cities will be stores, so then user can choose his favourite city, for which will curent information show, or delete it.
+User can also choose if the measurments are shown in metric or imperial system (option isn't shown on the screenshots).

 <img src="images/Coordinates.png" width="300px"> <img src="images/Location.png" width="300px">